History of Amsterdam: Settlement at the Amstel (1000-1250)

+Struggle for power (1200-1318)

+The yearbooks of Egmond Abbey chronicle 1204, when an army band of Kennemers arrived with a fleet to cross the dam of the Amstel.
+The fields were flooded with water.
+The Kennemers moved to Amstelland to pillage and destroy the pastures with fire.
+The fortified house of Gijsbrecht II van Amstel in Ouderkerk aan de Amstel was burned to the ground.
+The Van Amstel family, ruled the area by name of the Bishop of Utrecht.
+This event was later used by the Dutch poet Joost van den Vondel to write a historical play, the Gijsbrecht van Aemstel.
+A hundred years later (circa 1300), Jan I van Amstel (son of Gijsbrecht IV of Amstel and Johanna van der Lede), was brought into the newly with city rights recognized Amsterdam and admitted as their lord and was somewhat restored as lord of Amstelle.
+He was also ruler of Amsterdam during the siege of Amsterdam that followed shortly thereafter.
+After about a year he had to flee again.
+Chroniclers thought that he had left for Prussia (modern-day Northern Poland).
+However, he actually left for the Duchy of Brabant, where he already owned the lordships of Heeswijk and Dinther and the areas of Lopik and Schalkwijk in the Betuwe.
+In November 1203, the Count of Holland, Dirk VII died.
+William I became the Count of Holland and won the county after the Loon War (1203–1206) against Louis II.

-A more important year in the history of Amsterdam was 1275.
+An important year in the history of Amsterdam was 1275.
 While Aemstelland fell under the administrative jurisdiction of the Prince-Bishopric of Utrecht, Count Floris V of the County of Holland -the hindland of Aemstelland, granted traders, sailors and fishermen exemption from tolls.
-This "Gift Letter" document, dated 27 October 1275, is the oldest recorded usage of the name "Aemstelredamme" - Amsterdam.
-This meant the inhabitants from the vicinity of Aemstelredamme acquired a right to travel freely through the County of Holland without having to pay tolls at bridges, locks, and dams.
-This was the very start of the later richness of the young evolving city: by not having to pay tolls, traders could sell merchandise, shipped to Aemstelredamme harbour from everywhere (Scandinavia, Denmark, Germany), at a more competitive price in Amsterdam and the hinterland.
+This "Gift Letter" document, dated 27 October 1275, is the oldest recorded usage of the name "Amestelledamme" - Amsterdam.
+This meant the inhabitants from the vicinity of Amestelledamme acquired a right to travel freely through the County of Holland without having to pay tolls at bridges, locks, and dams.
+This was the very start of the later richness of the young evolving city: by not having to pay tolls, traders could sell merchandise, shipped to Amestelledamme harbour from everywhere (Scandinavia, Denmark, Germany), at a more competitive price in Amsterdam and the hinterland.
 After the murder of Count Floris V in 1296, Amstelland again belonged to the Sticht.
 By 1327, the name had developed into Aemsterdam.